 Those who favor the second approach believe that a better relationship with Syria could enhance prospects for achieving U.S. objectives.
-They see Syria as a useful counterweight to Iraq and a potential contributor to security arrangements in the Gulf region.
+They point to limited U.S.-Syrian cooperation in some areas such as Syrian assistance in providing information on Al Qaeda.
 More important, they see Syrian support as an essential ingredient in the search for an Arab-Israeli settlement; previous peace efforts, like the Camp David Accords of 1978 and the Reagan plan of 1982, have shown that a lasting solution is unlikely without Syrian involvement.
 Advocates of this approach point out that the late President Asad, though a difficult negotiator, proved generally reliable in honoring agreements once he has accepted them.
 (For example, Syria has routinely observed the terms of the 1974 disengagement agreement in the Golan region.)
 They believe the future course of U.S.-Syrian relations will affect significantly the outlook for regional security and lasting peace in the Middle East.